spool-labs/tapedrive-improvement-entities/proposals/TIME-003.md

 ## Summary

-This TIMD introduces a **slot number linked list** to improve how segments within a tape are connected in TAPEDRIVE.
+This TIME introduces a **slot number linked list** to improve how segments within a tape are connected in TAPEDRIVE.
 Each tape write records the **slot number** of the previous write in its Merkle tree leaf, with the **first write slot number** stored in tape account metadata.
 This replaces CLI-level transaction signature chaining with a more compact, program-enforced structure.
 The result is simpler and more reliable tape traversal without relying on large data fields or off-chain tooling.

 ## Motivation